ledgermex/WAGMI/docs/index.md

 ...

-### Why Use Options
+### Why Use Options☑

 Options can be used for four main purposes:

- Hedging/Risk Management  Leverage
+☑️ Hedging/Risk Management  Leverage
- Income
+☑️ Income
- Speculation
+☑️ Speculation

 ### HEDGING / RISK MANAGEMENT